wernsey/wregex/README.md

 Just a small disclaimer:

-1. WRegex tries to be practical, but it does not try to conform to any standards (since it was written for use in a scripting language).
+1. **wregex** tries to be practical, but it does not try to conform to any standards (since it was written for use in a scripting language).
 2. I have no intention of adding Unicode support (it seems that if I wanted Unicode support, I should've designed for it from the beginning).